Skip to main content

 Dr. Jennifer L. Holberg

-Professor of English, Chair of the English Department, Co-director of the Calvin Center for Faith & Writing
+Professor of English, Chair of the English Department, Director of the Calvin Center for Faith & Writing

 Biography

-Jennifer Holberg grew up as a "military brat," moving nine times before her high school graduation.
-Calvin's first woman “Professor of the Year," she is passionate about teaching, both in her classroom and in her scholarship as the founding co-editor of the Duke University Press journal, Pedagogy: Critical Approaches to Teaching Literature, Language, Composition, and Culture, which celebrated its 20th anniversary in 2020.
-Holberg has served on numerous departmental, campus, and disciplinary committees, including serving as Associate Director of the Honors Program, Head Teaching Fellow, faculty leader of the Faculty Senate for six years, and as the long-serving chair of the all-university Educational Policy Committee.
-An enthusiastic advocate of public scholarship, she teaches CALL (Calvin Academy of Lifelong Learning) each semester and frequently speaks to churches and other community groups.
-Best of all: she takes students to Florence every other year for interim!
+Professor and current Chair of the English Department, Jennifer L. Holberg grew up as a "military brat," moving nine times before her high school graduation.
+Calvin's first woman “Professor of the Year (2002), she is passionate about teaching, both in her classroom and in her scholarship as the founding co-editor of the Duke University Press journal, Pedagogy: Critical Approaches to Teaching Literature, Language, Composition, and Culture, which celebrated its 25th anniversary in 2025.

 Favorite Books